sebastian-sampayo/Behavioral-Cloning-Project-Udacity/README.md

 The model contains dropout layers in order to reduce overfitting (models.py lines 78, 83).

 The model was trained and validated on different data sets to ensure that the model was not overfitting (train_model.py, line 46).
-Considering that I processed every image randomly, the validation images were different from the training images, even when they came from the same original dataset
+Considering that I processed every image randomly, the validation images were different from the training images, even when they came from the same original dataset.
-The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track.
 At the end, I recorded one lap on track 1 using center lane driving for validation purposes.
+The model was tested by running it through the simulator and ensuring that the vehicle could stay on the track for both known and unknown scenarios.

 ####3.
 Model parameter tuning